 Release Point Education recently brought Portage College, Nova Scotia Community College, and Loyalist College together to support military-connected learners.
 This is a first of its kind in Canada and will:

-Darryl served in the Canadian Army for nearly 26 years with The Royal Canadian Regiment and the Canadian Special Operations Regiment, enrolling as a private soldier and retiring as a senior officer.
-His career included operational and training roles across four continents.
+I served in the Canadian Army for nearly 26 years with The Royal Canadian Regiment and the Canadian Special Operations Regiment, beginning my career as a private soldier and retiring as a senior officer.
+My work took me across four continents in both operational and training roles, giving me a deep appreciation for the people, challenges, and opportunities within our military community.

 Darryl is a graduate of the Royal Military College of Canada, the United States Marine Corps Expeditionary Warfare School, the Canadian Forces College, Queen's University, and holds a Doctorate of Education in Educational Leadership from Western University.